• Skip to primary navigation

 This variation means that tapioca requires an additional step to ensure safety.

-It is worth noting that during processing, Tapioca starch requires higher heat than yuca starch since it takes longer to gelatinize fully.
+During processing, Tapioca starch requires higher heat than yuca starch since it takes longer to gelatinize fully.

 This difference results in tapioca's unique chewy texture after cooking; on the other hand, Yuca has a more noticeable fibrous texture even when fully cooked.